This article is part of the series “Common Beginner Questions“.

 See, you really have 2 options:

-- IMPROVE your knowledge to meet the prerequisites sufficiently.
+- Blame yourself for your insufficient prerequisite knowledge.
+Proactively and enthusiastically improve your knowledge to meet the prerequisites sufficiently.

 Obviously, only one of these will actually make you a better, more knowledgeable person.